Kotabaru Regency: Economy

-The GRDP of the Kotabaru Regency is valued at 23.79 trillion rupiahs on 2020, which is the second biggest in the province after Banjarmasin.
+The GRDP of the Kotabaru Regency is valued at 23.79 trillion rupiahs in 2020, which is the second biggest in the province after Banjarmasin.
 Nominally, this was a decrease of 153.47 billion rupiahs from 2019 which were valued at 24.12 trillion rupiahs.
 The decrease was caused by deflation and economic downturn during COVID-19 pandemic as well as general decline of mining industry.
 The economy experienced contraction of 1.87% in 2020 compared to previous year.

 The economy of the regency is undergoing a restructurization with general decline of primary sector and shift to tertiary sector as with many regions in Indonesia.
-This is mostly seen in 2020 where combined mining, agriculture, and fishery contributed to 37.25% of the regency's GRDP compared to 38.51% on 2016.
+This is mostly seen in 2020 where combined mining, agriculture, and fishery contributed to 37.25% of the regency's GRDP compared to 38.51% in 2016.
 As of 2020, the biggest single sector that contributed to the regency's GRDP was manufacturing with contribution of 33.80%.
 This followed by agriculture with 19.07%, mining with 18.18%, and transportation with 6.12%.
 The manufacturing industry consist mostly of food and drink-related industry as well as palm oil processing industry.
 There are significant amount of crude palm oil factories in the regency.
 Other than that, there are significant production of tobacco, textiles, furniture, and paper pulp.

 The agriculture sector, which is the second biggest in the regency, is dominated by commodities such as palm oil plantation, maize, and rice.
 The third biggest sector in the regency is mining that is dominated by coal production as well as iron ore that are exported mostly to India and China.

-Poverty rate as of 2020 was 4.22% and unemployment rate on 2020 was 4.96%.
+Poverty rate as of 2020 was 4.22% and unemployment rate in 2020 was 4.96%.